raspberrypi/documentation/linux/filesystem/whole-filesystem.md

-# Whole Linux Filesystem
+# Whole Linux file system

-A list of directories are listed below.
-For more information, please refer to the Linux [Filesystem Hierarchy Standard](https://wiki.debian.org/FilesystemHierarchyStandard)
+A list of directories is shown below.
+For more information, please refer to the Linux [Filesystem Hierarchy Standard](https://wiki.debian.org/FilesystemHierarchyStandard).

 - bin

 - boot